All the scenarios on Media Helping Media are based on real events.

 He raises the radio car mast.
 The vehicle is new.
 It has the radio station’s logo plastered all over it in red, white, and blue.
-The reporter can see it’s attracting attention.
+The reporter can see the car is attracting attention.

-A group of men, some with their faces covered, gather round the radio car.
+A group of men, some with their faces covered, gather round the vehicle.
 Three police officers approach and try to block their way.

 By now the reporter is sitting in the radio car ready to broadcast.
 It’s one minute to the 4pm bulletin.

-He leaves all four windows half-open to try to get the sound effects of the chaos outside into his report.
+He leaves all four windows half-open to try to capture the sound effects of the chaos outside.

 The 4pm news jingle starts to play.

 The news reader announces that there is a major fire at a city centre tenement block.
-She then says, “We are now going live to our reporter on the scene.”
+He then says, “We are now going live to our reporter on the scene.”